apache/incubator-edgent-website/site/docs/power-of-edgent.md

 title: The Power of Apache Edgent
 ---

-Edgent is designed to accellerate your development of event driven flow-graph style analytic applications running on edge devices.
+Edgent is designed to accelerate your development of event driven flow-graph style analytic applications running on edge devices.
 This is achieved by Edgent's combination of API, connectors, basic analytics, utilities, and openness!